ThorbenLindhauer/blog.camunda.org/content/post/2015/12/dmn-benchmark.md

 ## The Decision Tables Used

 Different decision tables are used.
-This allows us to get insights on the influence of
+This allows us to get insights on how

 * the total number of rules,
 * the number of matching rules,
 * the number of inputs

-influences the performance.
+influence performance.

 All decision tables pass the input values from a double variable.
 The variable is compared with a double value that controls the number of matching rules.
 The output value is a string.